5-ish Reasons to Wear Merino Wool Socks in Summer

 The core of every wool fiber can absorb moisture (up to 30% of its weight) without feeling wet, creating a pocket of dry air around your feet.

-Your socks’ ability to manage moisture sounds even more awesome when you consider that the soles of human feet produce up to half a pint of sweat daily.
+Your socks’ ability to manage moisture and keep feet dry sounds even more awesome when you consider that the soles of human feet produce up to half a pint of sweat daily.
 So, what happens to all that sweat?
 Unlike with cotton which hangs onto moisture and gets gross, wool actively moves it away so it can evaporate.

 Feet crossing stream on rocks wearing moisture wicking merino wool socks in green and purple